lytovka/lytovka.com/app/markdown/notes/2023-in-review.md

 languages: en
 ---

 As I await my flight to Halifax to reconnect with my cousin, I find myself reflecting on the past year.
-Last year went in the worst possible way, making even minor wins seem insignificant in the grand scheme of things.
-However, this year, my introspective mood has taken over and inspires me to write a few words on how this year went.
+2022 was, by far, the worst, making even minor wins seem insignificant in the grand scheme of things.
+However, this year, I've been deeply introspective, which has inspired me to write a few words about how 2023 has unfolded.

 ## "She's Beautiful...
 She's From Texas"